 Simmons, meanwhile, had begun to fully immerse himself in the world of motion pictures, having taking his love of performing that he had demonstrated during their outlandish heyday of the seventies to the next level.
 While he had ostensibly portrayed a larger-than-life caricature of himself in 1978’s KISS Meets the Phantom of the Park, the experience had fuelled his desire to act and this new career would finally begin six years later when he was cast as the antagonist of Michael Crichton’s action flick Runaway.
 ‘I enjoyed working on the movie but my film career was really starting to irritate Paul and management,’ he would later admit in his memoir KISS and Make-Up.
 ‘They wondered if I wanted to stay in the band or go for an acting career.
 The answer was that wanted it all.
 But that wasn’t exactly fair to Paul, who was committed to KISS full-time.’

 Feeling somewhat isolated with KISS and frustrated at the lack of interest that Simmons expressed towards the band, Stanley would carefully consider their next move but even as he debated over what kind of album would serve as the ideal successor to Asylum he received a phone call from their manager with a proposition to produce a new group in Los Angeles.
-Much like KISS a decade earlier had developed something of a notorious reputation through strong live performance and an image that seemed both dangerous and glamorous.
+Much like KISS a decade earlier, they had developed something of a notorious reputation through strong live performance and an image that seemed both dangerous and glamorous.
 They had already attracted the attention of a major label and had released a live EP that in reality had been manufactured in a studio.
 When asked the name of the group he was told Guns N’ Roses.

 ‘I went to see their gig at Raji’s, a little dive in Hollywood.
 I thought the songs they played for me were good but they didn’t prepare me for seeing the band live.
 Guns N’ Roses were stupendous,’ recalled Stanley in his autobiography Face the Music.
 ‘I went to see them again at another club called Gazzarri’s, it later became the Key Club.
 They weren’t happy with the guy mixing their sound and Slash asked me out of the blue to help out…Immediately after my interactions with the band I started to hear lots of stories Slash was saying behind my back; he called me gay, made fun of my clothes, all sorts of things designed to give himself some sort of rock credibility at my expense.
 This was years before his top hat, sunglasses and dangling cigarette became a cartoon costume that he would continue to milk with the best of us for decades.’